tdavislab/Hypergraph-Vis/README.md

 # Hypergraph Visualization via a Metric Space Viewpoint: Multimodal Curation and Multiscale Simplification

 ## Overview
-This is the code repository for "Hypergraph visualization, multiscale simplification, multimodal curation, topology in visualization"
+This is the code repository for "Hypergraph Visualization via a Metric Space Viewpoint: Multimodal Curation and Multiscale Simplification"

 ![Screenshot of demo](app/static/assets/interface.png)